 Digital transformation is described in terms such as “profound”, “essential” and “whole scale change”.
 But in reality, it is incorrectly labelled, and regrettably only considered in silos.

 A silo that may or may not be reviewed in the next quarterly meeting.

-What really needs to happen is the process of applying a ‘transformative attitude’ to every company asset.
+This ‘check box approach’ will not impact anything – what really needs to happen is the process of applying a ‘transformative attitude’ to every company asset.

 Rather than saying “let’s transform”, people should be looking at the dynamics of the business and thinking, “where can I take this”.
 It is through heavily critical thinking and not just applying ‘digital’ to something with false expectation, that transforms.

 How much will transform – it depends on how critical you are.